carrierwaveuploader/carrierwave/README.md

 ## Testing with CarrierWave

 It's a good idea to test your uploaders in isolation.
-In order to speed up your tests, it's recommended to switch off processing in your tests, disable SSRF protection, and to use the file storage.
+In order to speed up your tests, it's recommended to switch off processing in your tests, and to use the file storage.
+Also, you can disable SSRF protection at your own risk using the `skip_ssrf_protection` configuration.

+In Rails you could do that by adding an initializer with:

+file storage.
 In Rails you could do that by adding an initializer with:

 ```ruby